-There are a number of issues for Tennessee that affect ground water pollution prevention and ground water management:
+There are a number of issues in ground water pollution prevention and ground water management:

-- Tennessee has variable and complex geology. - The limestone aquifers that are prevalent in Middle and East Tennessee have rapid movements of contaminants and more complex flow paths. - East Tennessee faulting and folding associated with the Appalachians is a complicating factor for that region. - The unconfined sand aquifers in West Tennessee are also vulnerable to contamination, particularly chlorinated solvents and degreasers. - Contamination is not obvious or easily monitored. - Ground water itself and ground water contamination cannot be seen. - Each well is an extremely narrow "window" into the aquifer. - A contamination plume is commonly limited in size (hundreds to thousands of feet), irregular in shape and not evenly distributed within the aquifer. - Variations in the physical and chemical characteristics of contaminants can also cause the contaminants to take widely different flow paths through the aquifer.
+• Tennessee has variable and complex geology.

+- ♦ The limestone aquifers that are prevalent in Middle and East Tennessee have rapid movements of contaminants and more complex flow paths. - ♦ East Tennessee faulting and folding associated with the Appalachians is a complicating factor for that region. - ♦ The unconfined sand aquifers in West Tennessee are also vulnerable to contamination, particularly chlorinated solvents and degreasers.

+• Contamination is not obvious or easily monitored.

+- Ground water itself and ground water contamination cannot be seen. - Each well is an extremely narrow "window" into the aquifer. - ♦ A contamination plume is commonly limited in size (hundreds to thousands of feet), irregular in shape and not evenly distributed within the aquifer. - The state has adopted a new Ground Water Classification as it relates to the Remediation programs.
+This classification allows for tracking of contamination on more of a statewide basis. - Variations in the physical and chemical characteristics of contaminants can also cause the contaminants to take widely different flow paths through the aquifer.